zerogvt/f3c/README.md

 ```

 # Account creation
-To create an account to Form3 system you need to first define the basic account elements locally using Attributes composite literal with at leasst the minimum required fields and then have NewAccount() bind them in a local account.
+To create an account to Form3 system you need to first define the basic account elements locally using an f3c.Attributes composite literal with at least the minimum required fields and then have f3c.NewAccount() bind them in a local account.

 You can then use that account as input to AccountSvc.Create() which will create the account in Form3 remote system.

 Next snippet should clarify these steps:
 ```